-Many children (with or without special needs) love looking at storybooks and sharing special reading time with a parent, educator, or caregiver.
-But for some kids, shared reading isn’t high on their list of preferred activities–which means they may miss out on the many literacy- and language-enriching benefits of shared storybook reading.
+Many children (with or without disabilities) love looking at storybooks and sharing special reading time with a parent, educator, or caregiver.
+But for some kids, shared reading isn’t high on their list of preferred activities—which means they may miss out on the many literacy- and language-enriching benefits of shared storybook reading.

 In their book Shared Storybook Reading, Helen Ezell and Laura Justice identify two key skills children with and without disabilities must bring to the shared-reading table (or armchair) to get the most out of this important activity.
 Those skills are:

 - Attending.
 To make the most of shared reading and absorb new information from a book, kids need to be able to sustain attention for several minutes at a time.

 - Conversational turn-taking.
 To initiate a question about the story or respond to a question from the book reader, kids need to know how to take turns with a conversational partner.

 So how can you help a child you love develop these two key skills?
 Ezell & Justice offer some tips in Shared Storybook Reading, which I’ll share here:

 - Do an informal assessment of the child’s current attending behavior.
 Conduct two separate shared-reading sessions, and observe how long the child can sustain attention.